Have you ever heard the phrase “work smarter, not harder”? Well, that is what the bug report template is all about!

 Reproduce the bug three times before you report it.

 Include a clear screenshot at the point of failure and when the bug occurred.

-Also, make sure to add an accurate caption for the screenshot and a highlighting color that stands out.
+Also, make sure to add an accurate caption for the screenshot and a highlighting colour that stands out.

 It is very true that a picture is worth a thousand words.

 Now that we know some of the essential things that each bug report should include, let’s take a look at some of the options that are available for ready-to-use bug templates that will ensure uniformity and clear communication throughout your team.